TheEmeraldBee/Kerbin/README.md

 *   [ ] Write out CLI systems for handling command-line arguments within plugins and handling custom systems
 *   [ ] Lsp Support using plugin system
-*   [ ] Update this readme to be prettier and have better organization